AlejandroPqLz/auto-update-vscode-ubuntu/README.md

 ## :warning: Important

 - This script will remove the previous version of Visual Studio Code and install the latest version.
+- You could choose any other location to add the script, just make sure to add the location to your PATH.

 ## :seedling: Contributing